kyoyadmoon/milestone-actions/README.md

 ### due_on

 An optional due date for the milestone.

-You can use `date` command to create due date which format as `timestamp in seconds`.For example: `date -d '13 days' '+%s'`
+You can use `date` command to create due date which format as `timestamp in seconds`.

+For example: `date -d '13 days' '+%s'`

 * *Required*: `No`
 * *Type*: `string` (`timestamp in seconds`)